-Utilities are values that represent people's preferences for various health states.
-Typically, utility values are anchored at 0 (death) and 1 (perfect health).
-In some scoring systems, a negative utility value indicates a state of health valued as being worse than death.
-Utility values can be aggregated over time to derive quality-adjusted life-years, a common outcome measure in economic evaluations.

-Willingness-to-pay value

-A willingness-to-pay value is the monetary value a health care consumer is willing to pay for added health benefits.
-When conducting a cost-utility analysis, the willingness-to-pay value represents the cost a consumer is willing to pay for an additional quality-adjusted life-year.
-If the incremental cost-effectiveness ratio is less than the willingness-to-pay value, the health care intervention of interest is considered cost-effective.
-If the incremental cost-effectiveness ratio is more than the willingness-to-pay value, the intervention is considered not to be cost-effective.
+- Utility Utilities represent health state preference values, which characterize individuals' preferences for different health states.
+Typically, utility values are anchored between 0 (death) and 1 (perfect health).
+In some scoring systems, a negative utility value indicates a state of health that is valued as being worse than death.
+Utility values can be aggregated over time to derive quality-adjusted life-years, a common outcome measurement of economic evaluations. - Value for money Value for money refers to how much it costs to obtain additional health benefits.
+A health care intervention that offers good value for money may provide additional health benefits at a reasonable cost (i.e., it is a cost-effective intervention).
+An intervention that offers poor value for money may provide additional health benefits at an expensive and unreasonable cost (i.e., it is not a cost-effective intervention). - Willingness-to-pay A willingness-to-pay is the dollar value a health care consumer is willing to pay for added health benefits.
+When conducting a cost-utility analysis, the willingness-to-pay represents the cost the consumer is willing to pay for an additional quality-adjusted life-year.
+If the incremental cost-effectiveness ratio is less than the willingness-to-pay, the health care intervention of interest is considered cost-effective.
+If the incremental cost-effectiveness ratio is more than the willingness-to-pay, the intervention is considered not to be cost-effective.